appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 <dd>

 Query parameters are predefined parameters that define specific content or actions based on the data being delivered.
 In a URL, query parameters are appended at the end of the URL with a `?` as a separator.
-YOu can access the value of `queryParams` using the following snippet:
+You can access the value of `queryParams` using the following snippet:

 ```js
 {{appsmith.URL.queryParams}}